 The supplemental licensing requirements found in Part 744 may apply to items designated as EAR99 (i.e., subject to the EAR but not listed on the CCL) as well as CCL items not otherwise subject to a license requirement based on the country of destination.
 Exporters must also follow the “Know Your Customer” guidance in Supplement No. 3 to Part 732.

-To ensure compliance with these provisions of the EAR, BIS encourages exporters, reexporters, and transferors (in-country) of items subject to the EAR to conduct the following due diligence measures to identify and resolve red flags.
+To ensure compliance with these provisions of the EAR, BIS encourages exporters, reexporters, and transferors (in-country) of items subject to the EAR to screen customers against the Consolidated Screening List (which includes the Entity List) and conduct the following due diligence measures to identify and resolve red flags.

-- Thoroughly research any new or unfamiliar customers, with additional scrutiny prompted by the following fact patterns: (a) a new customer places an unexpected and/or high-value order for sophisticated equipment, (b) the customer is a reseller or distributor, (c) the customer has no website or social media and is not listed in online business directories, (d) the customer’s address is similar to that of an entity on the Consolidated Screening List or indicates that the customer is located close to end-users of concern, and (e) the customer places an order ex works and makes all shipping arrangements through a freight forwarding service.
+- Thoroughly research any new or unfamiliar customers, with additional scrutiny prompted by the following fact patterns: (a) a new customer places an unexpected and/or high-value order for sophisticated equipment, (b) the customer is a reseller or distributor, (c) the customer has no website or social media and is not listed in online business directories, (3) the customer’s website or social media lists clients on the Entity List, (e) the customer’s address is similar to that of an entity on the Consolidated Screening List or indicates that the customer is located close to end-users of concern, and (f) the customer places an order ex works and makes all shipping arrangements through a freight forwarding service.

 - Thoroughly assess the product’s potential dual-use applications when there are red flags indicating a potential concern about a customer or the customer’s legitimacy and reliability cannot be confirmed.
-For example, items that are EAR99 or are controlled only for anti-terrorism reasons that have been sought by nuclear- or missile (including UAV)-related entities include certain connectors, electromechanical relays, gas measurement equipment, GPS systems, power supplies, and vacuum pumps.
+For example, items that are EAR99 or are controlled only for anti-terrorism reasons that have been sought by nuclear- or missile (including UAV)-related entities include certain connectors, electromechanical relays, gas measurement equipment, GPS systems, power supplies, vacuum pumps, charged-coupled device cameras, electrochemistry equipment, and spectrometers.

-- Thoroughly screen all exports against the CSL, including the Entity List, with the understanding that automated screening may not be sufficient and manual review may be necessary.
+- Thoroughly screen all exports against the Entity List, with the understanding that automated screening may not be sufficient and manual review may be necessary.

-- File true, accurate, and complete electronic export information, noting that for exports made under the terms of a letter of credit the parties may be inadvertently misrepresented on EEI filings due to differences between commercial document requirements and EEI requirements.
+- File true, accurate, and complete export control information, noting that for exports made under the terms of a letter of credit the parties may be inadvertently misrepresented on electronic export information filings due to differences between commercial document requirements and EEI requirements.

 BIS states that if an exporter is unable to resolve any red flags identified in a prospective export, reexport, or transfer (in-country) it should refrain from participating in the transaction, submit a license application, or request an advisory opinion from BIS.